24juice22/Savvy-Speed-Words-App/README.md

 - In order to type your letters you can either use your keyboard or the one provided within the app.
 - Use the "Backspace" or "Delete" Keys to delete a letter if using your keyboard.
 - Click "Enter" to submit your word.

-### `Where to Play`

-Simply click on the following link: [https://24juice22.github.io/Savvy-Speed-Words-App/](https://24juice22.github.io/Savvy-Speed-Words-App/)